ansible/awx/docs/prompting.md

 Prompting enablement for several types of credentials is controlled by a single field.
 On launch, multiple types of credentials can be provided in their respective fields inside of `credential`, `vault_credential`, and `extra_credentials`.
-Providing a credential that requirements password input from the user on launch is allowed, and the password must be provided along-side the credential, of course.
+Providing credentials that require password input from the user on launch is allowed, and the password must be provided along-side the credential, of course.

 If the job is being spawned using a saved launch configuration, however,